Why Google Reviews Are Important

 So you shouldn’t just be like, “hey, look us up on Google.”
 Say, “here’s a direct link.”

-Another thing to consider is that if you have a high volume or you just want to put your review requests on autopilot, there are a lot of software systems.
-We have one called Reputation Builder.
-You can load up your customer list or we can integrate with your system.
-It’ll just put the whole thing on autopilot, you can customize the templates and your reviews will be coming in.
-Of course, the software monitors reviews and does lots of other things too.
-So that’s a way to make it easier and to make sure that you’re always asking for reviews.
+Another thing to consider is that if you have a high volume or you just want to put your review requests on autopilot, consider using a software system.
+Whitespark has the Reputation Builder, you can upload your customer list, add manually, or integrate with your CRM system.
+You can put your review strategy on autopilot, create custom templates and your reviews will start rolling in.
+Our software monitors all your reviews, plus Google’s Question and Answer feature, you can respond directly to your Google reviews in your dashboard, and more.
+That’s a way to make it easier and to make sure that you’re always asking for reviews.

 Don’t Offer Incentives